SDLT 3% surcharge on inherited properties

 - The beneficiary and any spouse or civil partner’s combined interest does not exceeded half of the major interest in those three years.

 As Kirstie inherits only 50% of the London property and within three years of her inheritance purchases the Oxford flat, the additional 3% SDLT will not apply.
+But, having inherited any share at all in a property is enough to disqualify her from being a first time buyer for SDLT purposes.

 What if Kirstie decides to pull out of the Oxford flat purchase and look again at matters in three years’ time?